 TESTING ROOM POLICIES & PROCEDURES

 The WSU Spokane Student Affairs office provides testing accommodations for students with disabilities.
 Only students with documented disabilities who have been approved for testing accommodations for the semester are eligible to utilize these testing services.

 The Student Affairs office can provide a testing room for students with disabilities who require such accommodations, or an instructor may provide testing accommodations for students in their classroom or office.

 What students need to do:

 - Talk to instructors about their Accommodation Form at the beginning of each term.

 - Submit a copy of each syllabus with testing dates highlighted to Student Affairs at the beginning of each term, so testing rooms may be scheduled.

-- Remind faculty at least three weekdays in advance that the test will be taken in the Student Affairs testing rooms.
+- If requested from faculty, please send a reminder to faculty at least two weekdays in advance that the test will be taken in the Student Affairs testing rooms.

-- Ask faculty to email the test (or test password) and instructions to email@example.com or deliver to Student Affairs (SAC 130A).
+- Ask faculty to email the test (or test password) and instructions to email@example.com or deliver to Kristie Brink (SAC 145).